Percy Thrower: Broadcasting and business ventures

-For many years Percy Thrower was the leading face and voice of British gardening on television and radio.
-He was credited by Alan Titchmarsh with inspiring him to take up gardening.
+For many years, Thrower was the leading face and voice of British gardening on television and radio.
+Alan Titchmarsh credited him with inspiring his own passion for gardening.

-Godfrey Baseley, the presenter of a Midland regional BBC radio programme, Beyond the Back Door, spotted his enthusiasm and talents and he was offered a regular slot.
-The first TV series with which he was associated was Country Calendar, followed by Out and About.
+Godfrey Baseley, the presenter of a Midland regional BBC radio programme, Beyond the Back Door, recognized Thrower's enthusiasm and talents, offering him a regular slot.
+The first TV series associated with him was Country Calendar, followed by Out and About.
 When colour television came along, this programme was renamed Gardeners' World.
-He became nationally known through presenting these programmes and regularly presented Gardeners' World from 1969 until 1976.
+He gained national recognition through presenting these programmes and regularly hosted Gardeners' World from 1969 until 1976.

-He was also the gardener on the children's programme Blue Peter from 1974 until 1987, appearing in over a hundred broadcasts and establishing the Blue Peter garden at BBC TV Centre.
+Thrower was also the gardener on the children's programme Blue Peter from 1974 until 1987, appearing in over a hundred broadcasts and establishing the Blue Peter garden at BBC TV Centre.

 In 1983, the Italianate garden was destroyed by vandals, ruining all of Thrower's work and leaving him desolate.
 The footballer Les Ferdinand had grown up in the area, and on one occasion, when being interviewed, was asked (in what Ferdinand called "obviously a light-hearted conversation") if he was involved.
 Although Ferdinand said he had no knowledge of the events, as the discussion continued he eventually joked that he had "helped (them) over the wall"; the next day, he was approached by a tabloid journalist bearing pictures of a sobbing Thrower, telling Ferdinand they were intending to put his "confession" on the front page.

-Percy Thrower's work for the BBC was not restricted to gardening.
+Thrower's work for the BBC was not restricted to gardening.
 In the 1960s, Thrower, a habitual pipe smoker, was asked by the radio producer Tony Shryane to provide sound effects for The Archers.
 He gave up smoking after a heart attack in 1985.

-In 1963, he built his own house, "The Magnolias", near Shrewsbury, on land he acquired with a friend in the small village of Merrington, 6 mi north west of Shrewsbury.
+In 1963, Thrower built his own house, "The Magnolias", near Shrewsbury, on land he acquired with a friend in the small village of Merrington, 6 mi north west of Shrewsbury.
 This gave him a garden of about one and a half acres to "play with", something which he had never had before.
 The garden subsequently became the location for some of the episodes of Gardeners' World.
 He opened the garden to the public in 1966, and this became an annual event to raise money for charity.
 The Magnolias was demolished in 2014 as a result of structural damage.